 Ron Rivera met his wife Stephanie Tamayo while attending the University of California.
-Ron was an All-American linebacker for the Cal Golden Bears college football team while Stephanie was the starting point guard on the women’s basketball team.
+Ron was an All-American linebacker for the University of California, Berkeley Golden Bears college football team while Stephanie was the starting point guard on the Cal women's basketball team.

 The couple got engaged in 1983 and married shortly after, at which point Rivera was selected by the Chicago Bears in the 1984 NFL Draft and began his NFL career.
-He was on the team that won Super Bowl XX.
+He was a football player on the team that won Super Bowl XX.

-Together, Ron and Stephanie have two children, Christopher and Courtney.
-Courtney Rivera played on the UCLA softball team and now works as a social media producer for the Washington Football Team.
-I wonder how she got that job…
+Together, Riverboat Ron and Stephanie have two children, Christopher and Courtney.
+Courtney Rivera played on the UCLA softball team and now works as a social media producer for Washington.
+I wonder how she got that job...

 After an injury to her knee ended Stephanie's playing career in basketball, she used her competitive spirit to get into coaching, and eventually became the assistant coach of the WNBA's Washington Mystics.
 She stepped down from the role in order to spend more time with her family and began coaching at the AAU level.